 Debates on the extent to which developing countries suffer from a brain drain often focus on the emigration of locally scarce health personnel.
 In this paper, we empirically examine how two potential determinants - aid for health and local income levels - affect the emigration rates of doctors and nurses from developing countries.
 Employing a standard gravity model of international migration, we show that aid for health has a negative effect on the emigration of both nurses and doctors.
 Our findings suggest that donors influence the emigration decisions of doctors and nurses through improvements in health infrastructure.
 Higher income per capita is also associated with lower emigration from developing countries for doctors and nurses alike.
 Given that nurses typically belong to the poorer segments of populations in the countries of origin, we can conclude that even at low initial income levels, on balance, economic growth provides an incentive to stay.

-This paper uses geographically disaggregated data to investigate the role of aid projects as a pull factor for internal migration in Malawi over the period 1998-2008.
-We explore the link between aid and internal mobility using a PPML estimator and an IV approach based on a gravity model of migration.
-Controlling for dyadic factors – such as geographical and cultural proximity - as well as for origin-specific characteristics, we find a positive relationship between the number of aid projects in the district of destination and immigration.
-We also dig deeper into the mechanisms exploring which types of foreign aid shape migration decisions and through which channels.
-Taken together, our results show that the positive welfare effects of foreign assistance manifest themselves not only through a (modest) rise in economic activities, but also through an improved quality and supply of local public services in recipient districts.
+This paper uses geographically disaggregated data to investigate the role of foreign aid as a pull factor for internal migration in Malawi over the period 1998-2008.
+Employing a standard gravity model of migration, we show a positive relationship between the volume of foreign assistance a district receives and the number of immigrants.
+While aid makes districts more attractive as migrant destinations, there is no evidence of a corresponding push factor effect on internal mobility.
+We also dig deeper into the mechanisms through which foreign aid can shape internal migration decisions.
+According to our results, the positive welfare effects of foreign assistance manifest themselves not only through a rise in economic opportunities, but also in improved access to public services in recipient districts.

 Research topics: Determinants of Migration, Foreign Aid, International Trade